 - What factors are most essential in keeping those segments of customers happy;

 - Which ways value received from loyal customers can be maximized.

 The most common examples of customer loyalty segmentation can be reflected in the travel industry which regularly promotes frequent flier programs and the finance industry who offer rewards for big-spending platinum credit card members.

-When used effectively, behavioral segmentation can produce astounding results, transforming previously cold leads or customers into newly engaged and retained ones.
-Here we list some real-life examples, so you can see behavioral segmentation at its subtle, very best.
+When used effectively, behaviour segmentation can produce astounding results, transforming previously cold leads or customers into newly engaged and retained ones.
+Here we list some real-life examples, so you can see behaviour segmentation at its subtle, very best.

 Usage behavior: BabyCentre UK

 Part of the Johnson & Johnson multinational corporation, BabyCentre UK is a pregnancy and childcare resource located in the United Kingdom.
 The company uses a Facebook Messenger app to suggest personalized advice and make targeted recommendations based on the input that it receives from the user, through a series of questions and answers.